jamestehaley/NC-News-fe/README.md

 In order to install dependencies, ensure that you are in the root directory of this project, and type the following into the terminal:

-In order to install dependencies, ensure that you are in the root directory of this project, and type the following into the terminal:

 ```
 npm install
 ```